-When I first started testing soap formulas for Remy & Rose, I was determined to go palm-free.
+When we first started testing soap formulas for Remy & Rose, we were determined to go palm-free.
 Palm was seen as one of the trinity in soap making, the others being coconut and olive oil, resulting in a firm bar.
-After testing for a whole year and being in business for nearly four, I can assure you that our soaps do not miss the absence of palm oil.
+After testing for a whole year and being in business for nearly four, we can assure you that our soaps do not miss the absence of palm oil.

 You can learn more about palm oil production and deforestation issues from Greenpeace.

 Rest assured that when you use Remy and Rose all of our products are made palm-free.